kube-rs/website/docs/controllers/intro.md

 This chapter contains information on how to build controllers with kube-rs.

-A controller consist of three pieces:

-- a main object dictating what the world should see (the **object**)
-- an application running inside kubernetes watching the spec and related objects (the **application**)
-- an idempotent function that ensures the state of one object is applied to the world (the **reconciler**)

-In short:
+## Overview

-> A controller a long-running program that ensures the kubernetes state of an object, matches the state of the world.
+A controller a long-running program that ensures the kubernetes state of an object, matches the state of the world.

-It ensures this by watching the object, and reconciling any differences when they occur:
+As users update the desired state, the controller sees the change and schedules a reconciliation, which will update the state of the world:

 ```mermaid
 flowchart TD